 As most of you know, I love Asian food.
 In fact, one of my bucket list goals is to travel to Japan, Thailand, and other Asian destinations just to eat!
-One of my favorite dishes is Yaki Udon Noodles, a simple Japanese noodle dish.
+One of my favorite dishes is Udon Noodles, a simple Japanese noodle dish.
 Also, yaki udon noodles cook in under 20 minutes.
-And, I’m all about dinner in under 20 minutes.
+And, I'm all about dinner in under 20 minutes.
 Read this amazing article and learn how to make fantastic yaki noodles recipe.

 Of course, my oil-free yaki udon noodles are healthy and stir-fried instead of pan-fried in oil.

 WHAT ARE UDON NOODLES?
 AND HOW DO I PREPARE THEM?

 Udon noodles are sold by a variety of grocery stores, but I personally lobe KA-ME Udon Stir Fry Noodles.
 Even though these noodles are pre-made, they only contain a few ingredients and no-oil.

 HOW TO PREPARE UDON STIR-FRY NOODLES WITHOUT OIL

 Despite the package directions instructing to use oil, I skip the oil and prepare them a little differently.
 The options for cooking the noodles is 90 seconds in the microwave or 2 minutes stir-fried.
 Instead, I microwave for 45 seconds to loosen and then rinse lightly in water to separate the noodles before stir-frying at the end.

 As a result, the noodles remain firm and don't break, which happened the first time I attempted both sets of directions.

 Once rinse, I drain any excess water and then transfer the noodles to cook for 2 minutes with my other ingredients.
 The results are amazing.
 Regardless of the sauce chosen with udon noodles, I strongly recommend these noodles.